smol-ai/ainews-web-2025/src/content/issues/25-02-03-ainews-openai-takes-on-geminis-deep-research.md

 date: '2025-02-04T02:44:29.143732Z'
 original_slug: ainews-openai-takes-on-geminis-deep-research
 description: >-
-  OpenAI released Operator, an AI agent from Japan, with notable results on the Deep Research and GAIA benchmarks, demonstrating advancements in AI research and web surfing capabilities.
-The release has garnered positive reception and discussions on reinforcement learning and model scaling.
+  **OpenAI** released the full version of the **o3** agent, with a new **Deep Research** variant showing significant improvements on the **HLE benchmark** and achieving SOTA results on **GAIA**.
+The release includes an "inference time scaling" chart demonstrating rigorous research, though some criticism arose over public test set results.
+The agent is noted as "extremely simple" and currently limited to 100 queries/month, with plans for a higher-rate version.
+Reception has been mostly positive, with some skepticism.
+  Additionally, advances in **reinforcement learning** were highlighted, including a simple test-time scaling technique called **budget forcing** that improved reasoning on math competitions by 27%.
+Researchers from **Google DeepMind**, **NYU**, **UC Berkeley**, and **HKU** contributed to these findings.
+The original **Gemini Deep Research** team will participate in the upcoming AI Engineer NYC event.
 companies:
   - openai
-  - google deepmind
+  - google-deepmind
   - nyu
-  - uc berkeley
+  - uc-berkeley
   - hku
 models:
   - o3
   - o3-mini-high
-  - gaia
-  - oaidr
+  - o3-deep-research-mini
 topics:
   - reinforcement-learning
+  - benchmarking
+  - inference-speed
+  - model-performance
+  - reasoning
+  - test-time-scaling
+  - agent-design
+people:
-  - web-surfing
+  - sama
-  - model-scaling
+  - dan-hendrycks
-  - ai-research
+  - ethan-mollick
-  - agent-development
+  - dan-shipper
 ---